 LED lighting has numerous benefits for its users.
 Everything from improved lighting performance, decreased energy costs, and lowered maintenance expenses.
 Additionally, LED lights have a significantly longer lifespan than their more-traditional counterparts.
 However, one of the things happening in the market is that misinformation is spreading about LED lifespans.
 A recent report published by the department of energy, found lifetime claims for more than half of LED products to be inaccurate.

 So, the question becomes, why is this happening?
 Well, no industry is perfect with its product information and reporting.
 That said, we would like to use this post to help you better understand lifespan information.
 So that you can vet potential manufacturers and vendors when selecting your LED lighting products.
 The worst thing would be to retrofit your facility with LED lighting.
 Then have your lights fail years before they were supposed to.

 LED Life Ratings vs. Traditional Light Sources

 What is the Average Rated Life of a Traditional Lamp?

-To fully understand the lifespan of a LED we must first understand how traditional light sources are measured.
+To fully understand the lifespan of an LED we must first understand how traditional light sources are measured.
 The industry term that has been used to measure traditional lamp lifespan is average rated life.
-Average rated life is measured in hours and indicates when 50% of a statically significant sample size fails.
+Average rated life is measured in hours and indicates when 50% of a statistically significant sample size fails.
 (This test is based on normal lamp voltage and current standards.)

 LED’s Are Measured Differently

 Average rated life is not the way that LED lifespan is measured.
 LED lifespan is measured in lumen maintenance.
 Lumen maintenance is an approach of measuring the light output of a brand-new light source.
 Comparing that with its light output after a certain period of time.

 For example, L70 and L50 are examples of lumen maintenance.
 Specifically, L70 benchmarks when a lamp or fixture has 70% light output remaining.
 A big take back from the DOE failure report is to be sure to look at lumen maintenance and L70 and not just average rate life.